spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

     ....
     ```

-9. Once the build process is complete, make a note of the image ID.
+9. Once the build process is complete, note the image ID.

     <br />